 Global partnership with AWS offers ready-build security to protect data

-We also ensure the most secure environments by partnering with Amazon Web Services (AWS) to host our solutions.
-Our global partnership with AWS ensures our SaaS-based systems meet the highest standards for security, resilience, uptime, and global scalability.
-AWS features ready-build security services that are a click-of-a-button implementable.
+Our global partnership with AWS ensures our secure environments meet the highest standards for security, resilience, uptime, and global scalability.
+AWS features ready-built security services that are implemented at the click of a button.
 This allows you to leverage what AWS is already doing more quickly and affordably.
 AWS helps protect your data, accounts, and workloads from data breaches through cloud encryption.

-Our lenders can take comfort in knowing that we’re very aware of cybersecurity threats and are vigilant in keeping their data secure with proven security measures such as AWS and regular third-party SOC audit validation assessments.
+Our clients take comfort in knowing that we’re very aware of cybersecurity threats and are vigilant in keeping their data secure with proven security measures such as AWS and regular third-party SOC audit validation assessments.

 See also our blog series: Top 5 ways to futureproof your business with technology

 Read part 1: Managing risk: The best strategies use SaaS technology